NiklasEi/bevy_asset_loader/README.md

 Although the pattern of a loading state is quite nice (imo), you might have reasons not to use it.
 In this case, `bevy_asset_loader` can still be helpful.
 Deriving `AssetCollection` on a resource can significantly reduce the boilerplate for managing assets.

-Asset collections loaded without a loading state do not support folders or dynamic assets, since these cannot instantly create handles that will eventually point to the loaded assets.
+Asset collections loaded without a loading state do not support folders, dynamic assets, or the `iamge` annotation.
+This is because these features require some form of waiting (see [potential future support for these features](https://github.com/NiklasEi/bevy_asset_loader/issues/230)).

 You can directly initialise asset collections on the bevy `App` or `World`.
 See [no_loading_state.rs](/bevy_asset_loader/examples/no_loading_state.rs) for a complete example.